 The name “Grand Chateau” sounds luxurious, but their prices are very competitive with the hotels right on the Strip.

 In the past, Tim and I have also stayed at Mandalay Bay, the Wynn, and the Venetian, and had great experiences at all of them.
 But for this trip with Tyler and Kara, the Marriott Grand Chateau was perfect.
+If you want to stay in hotel with a great view of the Strip, take a look at the Cosmopolitan.

 Are you planning a trip to Las Vegas?
 If you have any questions, comment below!